For FracFocus technical related issues or data questions, contact 405.607.6808 or you can ask us a question here.

 The primary purpose of this site is to provide factual information concerning hydraulic fracturing and groundwater protection.
 It is not intended to argue either for or against the use of hydraulic fracturing as a technology.
 It is also not intended to provide a scientific analysis of risk associated with hydraulic fracturing.
 While FracFocus is not intended to replace or supplant any state governmental information systems it is being used by a number of states as a means of official state chemical disclosure.
-Currently, sixteen states use FracFocus in this manner as shown in the map below:
+Currently, twenty-three states use FracFocus in this manner as shown in the map below:

 FracFocus is a dynamic website that will evolve and expand over time.
 We welcome your comments and suggestions regarding the site.
 You can submit a comment or suggestion regarding this website from the Ask a Question page.
 The chemical data presented on this site has been submitted on a voluntary or regulatory basis by the participating oil and gas companies listed on the Links page who have agreed to disclose the information in the public interest.
 We hope you will find this site useful and informative.

 2. Participating companies have agreed to post records of wells fractured after the later of the date they registered to participate or January 1, 2011.
 Since FracFocus first went into operation on April 11, 2011 the FracFocus system has recorded over 80,000 disclosures from a total of more than 1000 participating companies.
 During the same period the FracFocus website had been visited more than 3/4 milion times.